cnoe-io/reference-implementation-aws/README.md

 3. The rest of stuff minus cert-manager and external-dns

 In this case, you can issue your own certs and provide them as TLS secrets as specified in the `spec.tls[0].secretName` field of Ingress objects.
+You can also let NLB or ALB terminate TLS instead using the LB controller.
+This is not covered currently, but possible.

+### No SSO

 If no SSO, no particular installation order.
 Eventual consistency works.

+## Possible issues

+### Cert-manager
+- by default it uses http-01 challenge.
+If you'd prefer using dns-01, you can update the ingress files.
+TODO AUTOMATE THIS
+- You may get events like `Get "http://<DOMAIN>/.well-known/acme-challenge/09yldI6tVRvtWVPyMfwCwsYdOCEGGVWhmb1PWzXwhXI": dial tcp: lookup <DOMAIN> on 10.100.0.10:53: no such host`.
+This is due to DNS propagation delay.
+It may take ~10 minutes.